$ PlainPropertyTax

 Explore Rankings

-Data source: U.S. Census Bureau, American Community Survey 5-Year Estimates.
+Data source: U.S. Census Bureau, American Community Survey 2024 5-Year Estimates.
+Effective rates are the county-level median taxes paid divided by median home value.
 This is an estimate only and does not constitute tax advice.
-Actual taxes may differ based on local rates, exemptions, and assessment methods.
+Actual taxes may differ based on your specific assessed value, local rates, exemptions, and special assessments.